 - Signs of low potassium levels like muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal.

 - Pain when passing urine.

-- Very bad kidney problems may happen while you are taking this medicine or after you stop taking it.
+- Very bad kidney problems may happen while you are taking First-Vancomycin 50 (vancomycin oral solution) or after you stop taking it.
 The risk may be greater in older adults.
 Tell your doctor right away if you are unable to pass urine or if there is a change in the amount of urine passed.

 - This medicine may cause hearing loss that may not go away.
-The chance may be higher if you use First-Vancomycin 50 for a long time.
-Do not use this medicine longer than you have been told by your doctor.
+The chance may be higher if you use First-Vancomycin 50 (vancomycin oral solution) for a long time.
+Do not use First-Vancomycin 50 (vancomycin oral solution) longer than you have been told by your doctor.
 Tell your doctor right away if you have a change in hearing or hearing loss.